geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

          - `method`: set it to `authkey` to use the authentication filter you just created in Geoserver.
          - `authkeyParamName`: is the name of the authkey parameter defined in GeoServer (set to `authkey` by default)

-## Other geoserver integration
+### Advantages of user integration

-You can allow some users to:
+Integrating the user/groups database with GeoServer you can allow some users to:

 - Execute some processes (via [WPS security](http://gs-stable.geo-solutions.it/geoserver/web/wicket/bookmarkable/org.geoserver.wps.web.WPSAccessRulePage?25&filter=false))

-  For example download feature can leverage gs:download process to allow user to download data
+- Download data (setting up the WPS download extension to allow/deny certain users to download data)

-- Edit Styles (by default allowed only to administrators, but you can change it acting on /rest/ Filter Chains).
+- Edit Styles (by default allowed only to administrators, but you can change it acting on `/rest/` Filter Chains).

-- Access to layers based on users (standard geoserver security)
+- Access to layers based on users (using the standard GeoServer security)

 - Filter layers data based on users (GeoFence), see [here](https://docs.geoserver.org/latest/en/user/extensions/geofence-server/index.html)